Attach2Cloud

 Yes, absolutely!

-Users can continue to work in Outlook and even send and receive other emails while Attach2Cloud is uploading the attachments of some emails waiting to be sent in the Outbox to OneDrive SharePoint Online and Teams.
+Users can continue working in MS Outlook and even send and receive other emails while Attach2Cloud is uploading attachments belonging to emails paused in the Outbox to the Cloud .

-Emails being sent containing attached files to upload smaller than the ones being currently processed by Attach2Cloud are prioritized.
+And Attach2Cloud prioritizes emails to send containing attached files to upload smaller than the ones Attach2Cloud is currently processing.

 Question #8

-Is it possible for the users to choose which attachments to replace with Modern Attachments (i.e., OneDrive, SharePoint Online or Teams links) and which attachments to keep as standard attachments in their emails?
+Can users choose which attachments Attach2Cloud must upload to the Cloud and replace with Modern Attachments, and which attachments to keep as classic attachments in their emails?

-Yes of course.
-At the time Outlook users send their emails (when clicking the Send button in the email form), Attach2Cloud can display a window (the Attached File Control Center) listing the files attached to the email being sent.
+At the time MS Outlook users send their emails containing attached files (when clicking the Send button in the email form), Attach2Cloud can display a window (the Attached File Control Center) listing the files attached to the email being sent.

-In the Attached File Control Center, users can select the attached files they want to upload to OneDrive.
+In the Attached File Control Center, users can select the attached files they want to upload to the cloud.

-For attachments to be uploaded to OneDrive, users can also specify a target destination on OneDrive, SharePoint Online or Teams, which sharing permission they want to use, and a number of days after which the file must be deleted.
+For the attachments to upload, users can specify a target destination on OneDrive, SharePoint Online or Teams, which sharing permission they want to use, and, optionally, a number of days after which Attach2Cloud must delete the uploaded file.

-Another possibility is to define rules that apply without user intervention, and in this case not to display The Attached File Control Center, or to display it only when at least one file has to be uploaded (based on a rule).
+Another possibility is to define rules applying without user intervention, and in this case not to display The Attached File Control Center.

-For example: “All attachments larger than 5 MB must be uploaded to OneDrive” or “All video attachments must be uploaded to OneDrive”.
+For example: “All attachments larger than 5 MB must be uploaded to OneDrive” or “All video attachments must be uploaded to OneDrive” or “If the size of the email exceeds 15 MB upload all attached files to OneDrive”.

-A mix of the 2 above options is possible: Display the Attachment Control Center and define some rules.
-In this case, the attached files targeted by the rules will be pre-selected for upload to OneDrive in the Attached File Control Center.
+A mix of the two above options is also possible: Displaying the Attached FIle Control Center and defining some rules.
+In this case, the attached files targeted by the rules will be pre-selected to be uploaded to the Cloud in the Attached File Control Center.

 What is really fantastic with Attach2Cloud is that users never have to wait:

-In comparison, with Attach2Cloud, there is zero time lost:
+In comparison, with Attach2Cloud, there is zero time lost, all users have to do is:

-Attach your files (whatever their size is) as usual to your email and send the email.
+– Attaching their files (whatever their size is) as usual to an Outlook email and sending the email.

-If the Attach2Cloud Attached File Control Center dialog is displayed, set file target cloud destination, sharing permissions and elapsing dates (in case you need to change the proposed default values for these options), then validate this dialog and you are done!
+– If Attach2Cloud is configured to display the Attached File Control Center dialog, set the file target cloud destinations, sharing permissions, and elapsing dates (only in case the user needs to change the proposed default values for these options), then validate this dialog and they are done!

 Question #9